hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Allow container synchronization using the specified key.
 If you are creating a destination for synchronization, only the key should be specified.
 If you are creating a source for synchronization, specify a key and location.
 The same key must be used in the source and destination.
-It is possible to have containers as both a source and destination.
+You can have containers as both a source and destination.
 List your synchronization information with the "hpcloud list --sync" command.

 ###Examples
 Set up the container :atainer to be a destination for synchronization: